NFL regular season: History

-Scheduling formula

-Current formula
+Current scheduling formula

-This chart of the 2022 season standings displays an application of the NFL scheduling formula.
-The Chiefs in 2022 (highlighted in green) finished in first place in the AFC West.
-Thus, in 2023, the Chiefs will play two games against each of its division rivals (highlighted in light blue), one game against each team in the AFC East and NFC North (highlighted in yellow), and one game each against the first-place finishers in the AFC North, AFC South (highlighted in orange) and NFC East (highlighted in pink).
+This chart of the 2024 season standings displays an application of the NFL scheduling formula.
+The Eagles in 2024 (highlighted in green) finished in first place in the NFC East.
+Thus, in 2025, the Eagles will play two games against each of its division rivals (highlighted in light blue), one game against each team in the NFC North and AFC West (highlighted in yellow), and one game each against the first-place finishers in the NFC South, NFC West (highlighted in orange) and AFC East (highlighted in pink).

 Currently, the fourteen different opponents each team faces over the 17-game regular season schedule are set using a pre-determined formula: